-We have audited the accompanying consolidated financial statements of Adventist Development and Relief Agency International (a nonprofit organization), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the related December 31, 2023 consolidated statements of activities, functional expenses, and the December 31, 2023 and 2022 cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Adventist Development and Relief Agency International (a nonprofit organization), which comprise the consolidated statements of financial position as of December 31, 2024, and the related consolidated statements of activities, functional expenses, and the cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Adventist Development and Relief Agency International as of December 31, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Adventist Development and Relief Agency International as of December 31, 2024, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.